 - Forget Me Not, which allows people to memorialize loved ones who were dedicated sewers by making monetary donations to The Sewing Machine Project; and

 - SeaHope Partners, an initiative to help with clean up and recovery from 2010’s Gulf Coast oil spill, funded by the sale of messenger bags.

 What do you do with your old sewing equipment?
 Do you sell it, re-home it, or donate it?
 Would you consider donating to an organization like The Sewing Machine Project?

-Posted on Jan 18th, 2012 in sewing, tools & supplies, sergers, sewing machines, The Sewing Machine Project
+Posted on in sewing, tools & supplies, sewing machines, sergers, The Sewing Machine Project